DM1122/GalaxyHeartMC/README.md

 ## How to Join
 Joining a modded server is simple!
 Follow these steps:
 1. Install [forge](http://files.minecraftforge.net), ensuring the forge version matches the server's.
-1. Download the mods from the 'client' folder in this repository.
+1. Download the client-side mods from [modpack.galaxyheart.net](modpack.galaxyheart.net)
 1. Drag the mods into the minecraft mods folder, and you're set!

 Be sure to check back frequently in case the mod list has changed.